tomaszklimczyk/terraform-aviatrix-azure-transit-firenet/README.md

-transit_gateway | The created Aviatrix transit gateway as an object with all of it's attributes. aviatrix_firenet | The created Aviatrix firenet object with all of it's attributes. aviatrix_firewall_instance | A list of the created firewall instances and their attributes.
+transit_gateway | The created Aviatrix transit gateway as an object with all of it's attributes. aviatrix_firenet | The created Aviatrix firenet object with all of it's attributes. aviatrix_firewall_instance | A list of the created firewall instances and their attributes. azure_rg | The name of the Azure resource group that the Aviatrix infrastructure created in azure_vnet_name | The name of the Azure vnet created firewall_instance_1_nic_name | The name of the NIC of the first firewall firewall_instance_2_nic_name | The name of the NIC of the second firewall fw_name | A list of the firewall names created

 #### Azure Infrastructure Created